Robo-developer-02/DTbot/README.md

 # DTbot :-
-A RAG based chatbot for Acropolis College.
+A RAG based chatbot for DTown Robotics.

 # Features